MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/faqs.md

 [!INCLUDE [subheader.md](../includes/pat_large.md)]

 ## Why is the Kernel only in C# and Python?
-C# is a popular coding language.
-We wanted to make sure we could support one language before turning our attention to other languages.
-And we've included [preview Python support](https://aka.ms/sk/python) to evaluate community interest there.
-Additional language support for the kernel will come based on feedback.
+Both C# and Python are popular coding language and we're actively adding additional languages based on community feedback.
+Both [Java](https://github.com/microsoft/semantic-kernel/tree/experimental-java) and [Typescript](https://github.com/microsoft/semantic-kernel/tree/experimental-typescript) are on our roadmap and being actively developed in experimental branches.

 ## Where are the sample plugins?
 We have [sample apps](/semantic-kernel/samples) and plugins you can try out so you can quickly learn the concepts of Semantic Kernel.